vioricaciobanu/GetDataProject/README.md

 The project for Getting and Cleaning Data Course

 The raw datasets are included in a new brach Raw_Data.
-There is a README.txt file explaining the experiment and features_info.txt file explaining what each of the 561 measurements is representing.
+There is a README.txt file in the raw dataset explaining the experiment and features_info.txt file explaining what each of the 561 measurements is representing.

 The script run_analysis.R assumes the working directory is .../UCI HAR Dataset folder with all the raw datsets unzipped